Is "Unschooling" a

 A games manual?
 War and Peace?
 Like you, I am still learning to

 read, to comprehend more, to expand my vocabulary, to read more

 quickly when I want to, to explore different genres and styles

-of writing.
+being eroded by reading short online pieces.
 My learning to read will probably never end; at some

 point, I may have to learn to use Braille!

 The popularity of, and trust in, the institution of schooling in

 our culture means that something so simple is so difficult to